datcord/loginform/README.md

 # Login / Register Form

-This is a login / registration form created using SCSS and ReactJS to showcase.
+This is a responsive login / registration form created using SCSS and ReactJS to showcase.

 In this repository Vite is used.
 After installing, execute: